pcbrendel/pcbrendel.github.io/README.md

-# The Official Paul Brendel Website
+# The Personal Website of Paul Brendel

-## Epidemiology / Data Science Content:

-## Baseball Content
+Home of the multibias tools, publications, and more